cccbr/runningatower/content/docs/060-headstocks/index.md

 ### Care of metal headstocks

-Metal headstocks present far fewer challenges than metal ones: they are dimensionally stable and the material does not suffer degradation, apart from possible rusting.
+Metal headstocks present far fewer challenges than timber ones: they are dimensionally stable and the material does not suffer degradation, apart from possible rusting.

 #### Bell nuts